ThomasGysemans/BangerKing/README.md

 The variables `a`, `b` and `c` are stored in a symbol table (`std::map<std::string, Value*>`), itself stored within a context.
 A new context is created when inside a function or a loop (not yet implemented).
 Since each context has its own symbol table, two variables of the same name can be declared and accessed in contexts of different depth.
 To keep track of this depth, the contexts are stored as a "reversed linked-list" where each context holds its symbol table as well as a reference to its parent context.
 The global context has a `nullptr` as parent.
 The symbol tables are also reversed linked-list to make the research of a variable easier.

-When accessed, a variable returns a copy of its value stored in the symbol table (the values within the symbol table become immutable) and the garbage collector automatically deallocates the memory of this returned value so as to avoid memory leaks of inaccessible values returned by previous statements.
+When accessed, a variable returns a copy of its value stored in the symbol table (the values within the symbol table become immutable) and the garbage collector automatically deallocates the memory of this returned value to avoid memory leaks of inaccessible values returned by previous statements.

 This is also why, in this code...